 Taking these medications just before go out can help you control your bowels.
 Your doctor may recommend medicine to treat or prevent diarrhea, decreasing the frequency or looseness of bowel movements.
-Taking these medicines before you are about to go out can help you control the stool.

 - Loperamide (Imodium®): over the counter medicine.

 - Diphenoxylate and atropine (Lomotil®): Prescription medicine.

-When fiber supplements are not enough, your doctor can recommend medications such as stool softeners or osmotic laxatives.
-And, if your constipation is linked with irritable bowel syndrome, additional prescription medicines may be needed.
+When fiber supplements are not enough, your doctor can recommend medications such as stool softeners or laxatives.
+And, if your constipation is due to irritable bowel syndrome, additional prescription medicines may be needed.

 Medicines for constipation include:

 - Bulk-forming laxatives (Benefiber®, Metamucil®, Citrucel®): Softens stool by absorbing water.